Hovhannes Kajaznuni: Soviet Period

 After the end of the revolt in early April 1921, he left the country and lived in Bucharest from 1921 to 1924.
+In August 1923, he left the Armenian Revolutionary Federation.
 In 1925 he returned to Soviet Armenia and worked as an architect in Leninakan.
 He also taught at the technical department of Yerevan State University, lecturing on construction and architecture.
 In 1930 he joined the newly established Construction Institute and attained the title of professor there.
 Kajaznuni became a member of the Armenian Union of Architects.
 Kajaznuni was a victim of Stalin's Great Terror—arrested in 1937 and imprisoned, he died in prison in 1938.
 The exact date of his death is unknown.

-Report to the 1923 ARF Congress
+Kajaznuni's 1923 Congress Report: "Dashnaktsutyun Has Nothing More to Do"

 Kajaznuni prepared a critical report for the Armenian Revolutionary Federation party convention held in Bucharest during April 1923 (the 10th Congress of the Party was held in 1924-1925) titled Dashnaktsutyun Has Nothing More to Do, which called for the party's support of Soviet Armenia.
 Before this event, every single Armenian political party in exile was opposed to Soviet Armenia's stance.

-Kajaznuni published his report in Vienna in 1923.
-In the same year it was republished by non-A.R.F. circles in Tbilisi, Alexandria (Egypt), and Bucharest.
+Kajaznuni first published his report in Bucharest in July 1923 under the title Dashnaktsutyun Has Nothing to Do.
+Then, adding one of his letters to ARF leader Simon Vratsian (who tried to dissuade Kazajnuni from publishing the report) as an appendix and the word anymore (aylevs) to the title, he published the report again in Vienna and Alexandria.
+In 1923, it was published in Tiflis in the Soviet Union with an introduction by Sargis Khanoyan; a Russian translation was published in Tiflis in 1927.
 Its claims immediately drew rebuke from the party.

-In 1927, Zakkniga in Tiflis published a Russian translation of Kajaznuni's report in an edition of 2,000 copies, with an introduction by S. Khanoyan.

 A condensed version of the report was translated into English in 1955 by Matthew Aram Callender, and edited by Arthur Derounian.
-In the introduction written by Derounian (whose birth name was Avedis Boghos Derounian), an anti-Dashnak journalist, Kajaznuni is described as a "patriot" whose report was a "deep and incisive self-study" that is a "refutation" of the "grandiose, exaggerated and even outrageously false claims of the Dashnag leadership today".

-The Armenian original was reprinted twice in Yerevan in 1994 and 1995.
+In the introduction written by Derounian, an anti-Dashnak journalist, Kajaznuni is described as a "patriot" whose report was a "deep and incisive self-study" that is a "refutation" of the "grandiose, exaggerated and even outrageously false claims of the Dashnag leadership today".
+In 1990, the 1927 Russian translation with the introduction by S. Khanoyan was republished in Baku.
+The Armenian original was reprinted in Yerevan in 1994 and 1995 and most recently in 2016.